by Nancy Lindley

 Where the little buggers came from

-Japanese beetles were first reported in the Northeast United States in 1916, probably arriving in the soil of imported nursery stock.
+Japanese beetles appeared in the Northeast United States in 1916, probably arriving in the soil of imported nursery stock.
 They have been steadily moving outward at a rate of approximately 50 miles a year.
 They are now found in all areas east of the Mississippi River.
 Oregon and California are especially concerned with these pests and have rigorous controls on the acceptance of out-of-state nursery stock.
 Unfortunately, it’s probably only a matter of time until Japanese beetles infest all portions of the country.

 The damage that Japanese beetles cause is especially bad at the outer reaches of their territory.
 That’s because few natural controls exist in newly colonized areas.
 These pests spend the first ten months of their lives in the soil as grubs, starting in August or September.
 The following June, adults emerge and congregate on plants where they begin their feeding and breeding frenzy.
 Adults tend to be highly active on warm, clear days, then return to the soil in the evening.
 Adults will also stay hunkered down in the soil if the weather turns cold and wet.